jgw10713/conflict-resolution/README.md

 # conflict-resolution

-### Update the Remote Readme File on GitHub
+## This is a subheading created on GitHub

-All of this content added to the README file has been added from my local Git repository.
+All of this content added to the README file has been added from my local Github repository.